M64GitHub/libtsprites/README.md

 With a bit of trickery, also completely smooth (almost pixelwise) movements of a pair of blocks can be achieved: in 1/8 fraction steps of a characters dimension.
-This only works for "logical blocks" in dimensions of a character (2 blocks in height).
+This only works for "logical blocks" in dimensions of a character (2 blocks in height) '█'.
 Those "double blocks" are called `soft-blocks`.
 `soft-blocks` can be smoothly moved only: in either the X- or the Y-coordinate, not both at the same time.

-Mulitple `soft-blocks`
+With mulitple `soft-blocks` and a bit of trickery, lines of arbitrary length are possible: '██▌'.
+Such lines share the movement properties of a `soft-block` and are called `soft-lines`.
-of arbitrary length are possible.
-Such lines share the movement property of a `soft-block` and are called `soft-lines`.
 Soft-blocks and soft-lines can be mainly used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
 But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible.

-In this means a special type of sprites is available, too: `line sprites`.
+In this means a special type of sprites is available, too: `line-sprites`.
 Their code representation would be a `LSprite`.
 Imagine the `M64` logo on this page for example.
 It can be represented as a `line-sprite` and moved smoothly around the screen.